Dysarthria in Adults

 Differentiating Among Dysarthria Types

-Given the overlap in speech characteristics and other deficits across the dysarthrias, it may be difficult to determine dysarthria type, particularly when the underlying etiology is unknown (Fonville et al., 2008; Van der Graaff et al., 2009; Zyski & Weisiger, 1987).
-However, there are a number of distinguishing speech characteristics and physical findings that can be useful in making a differential diagnosis.
-See Distinguishing Perceptual Speech Characteristics and Physiologic Findings by Dysarthria Type.
+Given the overlap in speech characteristics and other deficits across the dysarthrias, it may be difficult to determine dysarthria type (Fonville et al., 2008; Van der Graaff et al., 2009; Zyski & Weisiger, 1987).
+However, accurate differentiation supports treatment planning and can assist in the physician and medical team’s efforts to determine an underlying diagnosis if it is not known.
+See Distinguishing Perceptual Characteristics and Physiologic Findings by Dysarthria Type.

-Listed below are characteristics and comparisons often used to distinguish dysarthria from apraxia of speech (AOS).
-Some dysarthria types (e.g., ataxic, hyperkinetic, and unilateral upper motor neuron) share some characteristics with AOS and can be difficult to distinguish (Bislick, McNeil, Spencer, Yorkston, & Kendall, 2017; Duffy, 2013).
+Listed below are characteristics and comparisons often used to distinguish dysarthria from AOS.
+Some dysarthria types (e.g., ataxic, hyperkinetic, and unilateral upper motor neuron) share some characteristics with AOS and can be difficult to distinguish (Bislick et al., 2017; Duffy, 2020).

-• Muscle weakness or spasticity are present in several dysarthria types; AOS does not present with muscle weakness or spasticity unless there is a concomitant dysarthria.
+• Muscle weakness or spasticity is present in several dysarthria types; AOS does not present with muscle weakness or spasticity unless there is a concomitant dysarthria.

 • Several subsystems can be affected in dysarthria—unlike AOS, which is predominated by articulatory and prosodic deficits.